fuzzywalrus/sonoma-wallpaper-downloader/README.md

 ## Usage

 The app is now signed code and features auto-updates!
+Download from releases and double click to run!

 ## Pre macOS 14 notes